BillFlugrath/DX12GraphicsEngine/src/DX12GraphicsEngine/readme_by_bill_2.txt

+!!MUST PUT TWO DLLs IN SAME DIR AS APP EXE!!!
+The dxcompiler.dll and dxil.dll files get loaded by code at runtime.
+They must be in the directory where app exe is built and put by VS. Thus, these two dll files MUST be MANUALLY COPIED from "./RequiredDlls/" to "./bin/x64/Debug/" and "./bin/x64/Release/" Where home dir is folder where the VS project resides.

+2. Ensure DXIL libraries are present
+The DirectX Shader Compiler (dxcompiler.dll) and DirectX Intermediate Language validator (dxil.dll) must be in the same directory as the executable!!!
+This is especially important for development builds where signing happens at runtime.

 I added two macros to the Preprocessor Defintions for the project properties.
 STB_IMAGE_IMPLEMENTATION and TINYOBJLOADER_IMPLEMENTATION.
 This was to fix missinf function defintions.
 It caused double definitions, so I added the two tests below which check if it is already defined and if it is,